kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(a\) *New aircraft manufactured under a production certificate.* An applicant for a standard airworthiness certificate for a new aircraft manufactured under a production certificate is entitled to a standard airworthiness certificate without further showing, except that the FAA may inspect the aircraft to determine conformity to the type design and condition for safe operation.

-\(b\) *New aircraft manufactured under type certificate.* An applicant for a standard airworthiness certificate for a new aircraft manufactured under a type certificate is entitled to a standard airworthiness certificate upon presentation, by the holder or licensee of the type certificate, of the statement of conformity prescribed in §21.130 if the FAA finds after inspection that the aircraft conforms to the type design and is in condition for safe operation.
+\(b\) *New aircraft manufactured under type certificate.* An applicant for a standard airworthiness certificate for a new aircraft manufactured under a type certificate is entitled to a standard airworthiness certificate upon presentation, by the holder or licensee of the type certificate, of the statement of conformity prescribed in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.130   Statement of conformity.|§21.130]] if the FAA finds after inspection that the aircraft conforms to the type design and is in condition for safe operation.

 \(c\) *Import aircraft.* An applicant for a standard airworthiness certificate for an import aircraft is entitled to that certificate if—

-\(1\) The aircraft is type certificated in accordance with §21.21 or §21.29 and produced under the authority of another State of Manufacture;
+\(1\) The aircraft is type certificated in accordance with [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.21   Issue of type certificate: normal, utility, acrobatic, commuter, and transport category aircraft; manned free balloons; special classes of aircraft; aircraft engines; propellers.|§21.21]] or [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.29   Issue of type certificate: import products.|§21.29]] and produced under the authority of another State of Manufacture;

 \(2\) The State of Manufacture certifies, in accordance with the export provisions of an agreement with the United States for import of that aircraft, that the aircraft conforms to the type design and is in condition for safe operation; and